hyphacoop/remote/index.md

 #### Scheduling Time Together

 Coordinating when we're all available for a meeting or an event can take up a lot of time.
-We've found the best way is to set regular meetingtimes from beforehand.
+We've found the best way is to set regular meeting times beforehand.
 In other instances when we have to schedule time together, we use When2Meet to find time slots where our availabilities overlap.

 | Tools we've tried                                                 | Cost                       | Ease of use                                  | Remarks and concerns                                            |
 | -------------------------------------------------- | -------------------------- | -------------------------------------------- | -------------------------------------------------- |
 | [Google Calendar](https://www.google.com/calendar) 🍄 | Free with a Google account | Easy to use.
 Easy to create shared calendars. | -                                                   |
 | [When2Meet](https://when2meet.com)  🍄                | Free                       | Easy to use.                                  | Minimal interface with no third-party integrations. |
 | [Calendly](https://calendly.com)                                                 | Free                           | Easy to use with third-party integrations.                                             | -                                                   |

 Others scheduling tools: